ryan-snyder/bitcompanion/TECH.md

 Uses TrueUSD

 Every transaction is converted into TrueUSD which is then converted into the Transaction currency which is used in purchase
+## Cross-Blockchain operations
+*NOTE We can do this on frontend but screw it*
+A key step forward in blochchain technology is the ability to perform operations across different blockchains.
+For example, getting a bitcoin wallet from an etherum contract and vice versa

+### BitCompanionWallet

+The BitCompanion wallet is an etherum wallet that contains info on the user

+It contains:

+wallet address
+associated wallets
+funds
+user data?

+Funds:

+User can have funds in any cryptocurrency and in fiat currency Funds should be an array of objects for each currency they have, as specificed by the addFunds function